DHT Holdings Inc. (DHT) Shares Up Despite Recent Market Volatility

 Stifel gave a rating of “Buy” to DHT, setting the target price at $7 in the report published on August 11th of the previous year.

-After a stumble in the market that brought DHT to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.30% of gains for the given period.
+After a stumble in the market that brought DHT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.04% of loss for the given period.

 Stock Fundamentals for DHT